Baba Kashmira Singh

 He is the founder of SGL Charitable Hospital in Jalandhar, a non-profit, acute care hospital with 500 beds, part of the Jan Sewa Trust he runs.
-He is also known for his work on various issues, such as establishing an eye bank, anti-drug addiction campaign, breast/uterus cancer eradication, old age housing, and anti-dowry drive and nation soul refund.
+He is also known for his work on various issues, such as establishing an eye bank, anti-drug addiction campaigns, breast/uterus cancer eradication, old age housing, and anti-dowry drive and nation soul refund.